-When posting to social media networks, you are highly encouraged to follow UIW’s Style Guide for general writing standards, however, Twitter’s character limit makes it hard to fully comply with the University style.
+When posting to social media networks, you are highly encouraged to follow UIW’s Style Guide (PDF) for general writing standards, however, Twitter’s character limit makes it hard to fully comply with the University style.
 These guidelines are Twitter specific.

 You are allowed to substitute the “&” instead of “and” if the character limit in your tweet is an issue.